-Earning the worst overall score in our testing, the Mpow Jaws V4.1 failed to show much bite in our testing.
+Earning the worst overall score in our testing, the Mpow Jaws V4.1 failed to impress us in any way.
 A stellar battery life couldn't make up for average sound quality and poor comfort and athletic performance.
 If you're looking for a budget option we would suggest spending just a few dollars more on the Anker SoundBuds.
 These earbuds provide better all around performance and are great for both sitting at a desk and hitting the gym.
 However, if you're looking for the cheapest way to get rid of headphones cables while sitting at your desk, and don't mind relatively mediocre sound quality, these buds will at least get the job done.

 Pros: Great battery life, inexpensive